 GIA is the foremost authority in the diamond industry worldwide and is considered unbiased.
 It can be difficult to find GIA certified diamonds less than 0.20 carat, but buying a GIA certified natural diamond engagement ring is one way to ensure that you know exactly what you’re buying.
 It can be very ambiguous how synthetics are categorized or described.

-Identifying Natural and Nonnatural Diamonds
+Identifying Natural and Lab Diamonds

-At With Clarity, we only use natural diamonds, which are tested by GIA-trained graduate gemologists.
+At With Clarity, we use natural diamonds, which are tested by GIA-trained graduate gemologists.
 We use equipment that is calibrated and measured to successfully differentiate between natural and nonnatural diamonds.
 Our diamonds come with GIA certificates as further verification of authenticity.

 We also have the budget-friendly option of IGI certified lab diamonds, which are guaranteed conflict-free like our natural diamonds.
 Remember, lab-grown diamonds have the same visual, physical, and chemical properties as a natural stone.

 Whether choosing a natural, lab-grown, or simulated diamond, it all comes down to personal preference.
 What’s important is having a diamond certified by a reputable gemologist, so that you know what you’re paying for.